NicholasTanJH/QuizRUs/ARCHITECTURE.md

 #### QuestionPersistenceStub
 A mock implementation for testing `Question` operations.

+#### QuestionPersistenceHSQLDB
+A class that implements `QuestionPersistence` and handles SQL-based database operations for the `Question` entity using HSQLDB.

 ### AnswerPersistence
 Manages answer-related storage.

 #### AnswerPersistenceStub
 A mock implementation for testing `Answer` operations.

+#### AnswerPersistenceHSQLDB
+A class that implements `AnswerPersistence` and handles SQL-based database operations for the `Answer` entity using HSQLDB.

 ## Architecure Diagram